 Limit in Frequency

-The law sets a limit of maximum one rollover every 12 months (not calendar year).
+The law sets a limit of maximum one rollover every rolling 12 months (not calendar year).
 I made a note of the pertinent dates to make sure I don’t violate the frequency limit.

 – Another QTP for the benefit of the same beneficiary or for the benefit of a member of the beneficiary’s family (including the beneficiary’s spouse), or

 If you see a better plan, don’t be scared of the rollover paperwork.
 It’s very simple.